 At Casepak we can process aluminium and steel from source segregated or dry mixed recycling collections.
 The list below details the metals that can be processed.
 If your material doesn’t meet this description, please call us on 0116 286 7772 and we’ll be happy to work with you to find a recycling solution.
 Aluminium: food and drink cans, foil, aerosols Steel: food and drink cans Destinations Aluminium cans are marketed within the UK while steel cans and light ferrous scrap is marketed to reprocessors in the UK and across Europe.

 At Casepak we can process hard grade and film grade plastics from source segregated or dry mixed recycling collections.
 The list below details the type of plastic that can be processed.
 If your material doesn’t meet this description, please call us on 0116 286 7772 and we’ll be happy to work with you to find a recycling solution.
 Film grades HD grades LD grades PET grades Items that can be recycled include: drinks bottles (all types including milk, water, fizzy drinks, cleaning products and beauty products), food trays and containers (rigid plastic), film and bags (including carrier bags and bubble wrap).
 Destinations Hard grade plastics recycled by Casepak are mainly marketed to UK reprocessors.
-Some film grade plastic is sold to Asian reprocessors.
+Some film grade plastic is sold to overseas reprocessors.
+This is in line with stringent protocols of the waste shipment regulations and the auditing processes of the Environment Agency.
+Casepak ensures there is a clear audit trail, which is used by the Environment Agency to certify...Read More >

 At Casepak we can process glass from source segregated or dry mixed recycling collections.
 The list below details the type of glass that can be processed.
 If your material doesn’t meet this description, please call us on 0116 286 7772 and we’ll be happy to work with you to find a recycling solution.
 Clear and coloured glass Bottles Jars Destinations Glass recycled at the Casepak MRF is mainly marketed to reprocessors and aggregate companies in the UK.
 Quality To maximise the quality of recovered glass, the MRF incorporates a glass washing plant.

 At Casepak we can process paper and cardboard collected as part of either a source segregated recycling collection or a dry mixed recycling collection.
 The lists below detail the type of paper and card that can be processed.
 If your material doesn’t meet this description, please call us on 0116 286 7772 and we’ll be happy to work with you to find a recycling solution.
-Paper recycling Mixed papers Office waste, including computer paper and coloured papers Shredded paper Printers’ waste Newspapers Magazines, catalogues and directories (including Yellow Pages) Greetings cards and wrapping paper Envelopes (including window envelopes) Junk mail and flyers Clean paper bags Cardboard recycling Cardboard Corrugated boxes Display materials Food packaging, including egg and cereal boxes TetraPaks Juice cartons Paper reels Destinations Paper and card recycled by Casepak is supplied to paper mills across the UK, Europe and Asia.
-It is used by the following industries: Recycled cardboard and mixed papers are used to produce brown grade...Read More >
+Paper recycling Mixed papers Office waste, including computer paper and coloured papers Shredded paper Printers’ waste Newspapers Magazines, catalogues and directories (including Yellow Pages) Greetings cards and wrapping paper Envelopes (including window envelopes) Junk mail and flyers Clean paper bags Cardboard recycling Cardboard Corrugated boxes Display materials Food packaging, including egg and cereal boxes TetraPaks Juice cartons Paper reels Destinations Paper and card recycled by Casepak is supplied to paper mills and used by the following industries: Recycled cardboard and mixed papers are used to produce brown grade packaging which is converted into boxes Recycled...Read More >

 Our Collections and Processing Facility has been developed to sort, grade and trade source segregated paper, card and plastics.
 It typically provides the recycling services required by commercial and industrial customers within the following sectors: Printers Manufacturers Packer fillers Warehouse and distribution companies Local authorities Retailers Waste management companies Food processors The facility offers a wide range of support services, including the supply of specialist recycling equipment, the development of waste management plans and materials collection services.
 For waste management companies we can provide short term materials storage and sorting to assist with collection fluctuations or service transfers.
 We can also provide materials trading services through our partner company Oceala.
 Click here to read more about the Collections and Processing Facility Materials The materials treated at the CPF are: Cardboard Paper, including mixed papers, shredded paper, newspapers, magazines, catalogues, directories, greeting cards and wrapping paper Plastics, including film grades and hard plastic grades: HDPE grades, LDPE grades and PET grades Office...Read More >